LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/local-pyspark-environment.md

 ## Create the Data Platform local environment using PyCharm

 ### Install the project in PyCharm
-Open PyCharm and clone the Data Platform project: https://github.com/LBHackney-IT/Data-Platform Alternatively, if you already have the project, pull the latest changes by running `git pull` in the PyCharm terminal window.
+Open PyCharm and clone the Data Platform project: https://github.com/LBHackney-IT/Data-Platform.

+Alternatively, if you already have the project, pull the latest changes by running `git pull` in the PyCharm terminal window.

 ### Set the Python interpreter for the project
-Open the preferences > Project:Data_platform > Python Interpreter > Click on the setting icon > Add
+Open the preferences > Project:Data_platform > Python Interpreter > Click on the setting icon > Add.

 In this screen, set the python interpreter to the version you’ve installed.